Doppler-induced tunable and shape-preserving frequency conversion of microwave wave packets: Frequency shift measured through phase evolution

 \section{Frequency shift measured through phase evolution}

-An alternative way of measuring the wave packet's frequency shift can be achieved by restricting oneself to digitally down-convert the output wave packet with a single frequency only, which we choose to be the input frequency of the wave packet $\omega_\mathrm{d}=\omega_\mathrm{in}$.
+An alternative way to measure the frequency shift of the wave packet can be achieved by restricting oneself to digitally down-convert the output wave packet with a single frequency only, which we choose to be the input frequency of the wave packet $\omega_\mathrm{d}=\omega_\mathrm{in}$.
 The baseband signal can then be represented by its two quadratures $I$ and $Q$ as a function of time.
 If the output wave packet's frequency $\omega_\mathrm{out}$ coincides with the down-conversion frequency $\omega_\mathrm{in}$, the baseband signal appears stationary in the $I$--$Q$ plane, as illustrated by the yellow data in the inset of Fig.\,\ref{FIG:Fig3}.
 If, instead, the output wave packet's frequency $\omega_\mathrm{out}(t)$ differs from the down-conversion frequency $\omega_\mathrm{in}$, a beating can be observed, which manifests itself in a rotation of the baseband output signal in the $I$--$Q$ plane, described by the phase angle

 which is illustrated by the red data in the inset of Fig.\,\ref{FIG:Fig3}.
 We infer the time-resolved frequency shift directly from the phase evolution of the baseband signal as

 In Fig.\,\ref{FIG:Fig3} we verify the agreement between our two different methods for evaluating the frequency shift, namely the measurements at varying down-conversion frequency explained before and the measurements at fixed down-conversion frequency and derivative of the phase explained here.
 For this, we reconstruct all possible encounter conditions between a wave packet and a control pulse by merging the data of 70 individual measurements, each with a unique delay in the range $\Delta t=0-128\,$ns.
 The wave packet was always prepared with an initial carrier frequency $\omega_\mathrm{in}/(2\pi)=4.0\,\mathrm{GHz}$, a rectangular envelope, and a pulse length of $\tau_\mathrm{WP}=15$\,ns, while the control pulse exhibited a rectangular shape, an amplitude of 1.58\,$\mathrm{mA}$ and a pulse length of $\tau_\mathrm{CP}=40\,\mathrm{ns}$.